 Crankshafts for internal combustion engines can be a bit tricky to align on a coordinate measuring machine because they are mostly a series of cylinders.
+The technique described below shows how to align a crankshaft for CMM inspection on a machine such as a Global Advantage

 The crankshaft was fixtured nearly parallel to the CMM Y-axis (front to back).
 In this example one piston arm-mounting journal is the reference: